davidenascivera/mlfs-book/README.md

 | 2024-11-05        | 11.0      | 7.0             | 6.0             | 5.0             | Sweden      | Stockholm     | Hornsgatan     | [Link](https://api.waqi.info/feed/@10009/) |

 ### **2_air_quality_feature_pipeline.ipynb**
 A daily GitHub Actions workflow runs this notebook.
-It appends a new row to the FeatureGroup, updating the lagged PM2.5 features by shifting the values accordingly.
+It appends a new row to the FeatureGroup, updating the lagged PM2.5 features by shifting the historic data accordingly.

 ### **3_air_quality_training_pipeline.ipynb**
 The training pipeline now incorporates lagged PM2.5 features (`pm2_5_lag_1`, `pm2_5_lag_2`, and `pm2_5_lag_3`) for predictions.
 Below is an example of the training data: